-This example is better, especially personal connection to motivation about accounting.
+This example is better, especially the personal connection to motivation about accounting.
 However, it still can be improved.
-How this will help you at XYZ?
+How this will help you at ABC?
 Have you developed commercial awareness only by working in one department?
-You have to connect it to XYZ and not purely to list things.
-Instead of saying what your skills are, try to demonstrate them so that the reader/listener can make own conclusion.
+You have to connect it to ABC and not purely to list things.
+Instead of saying what your skills are, try to demonstrate them so that the reader/listener can make their own conclusion.

 I am passionate about starting my career at XYZ for the following reasons: I agree with all of XYZ’s values, as I was raised with those and keeping them during my everyday life.

 You can’t agree or disagree with values; you can say that your values are aligned with XYZ’s values.
-However, this is something that 80% of candidates say (and the majority of them probably fail).
+However, this is something that 80% of candidates say (and the majority of them fail).
 If you want to maximise your chances of success, avoid this part and instead use something more unique.
-Indeed, being aligned with values is cliche, if you are not ‘aligned’ then why would you like to work for that company – so no point of this sentence.
+Indeed, being aligned with values is cliche, if you are not ‘aligned’ then why would you like to work for that company – so there is no point in mentioning this.

 Example 5 (FINALLY GOOD ONE!)